 Elephants are one of the most beloved animals in the world.
 Although these animals are extremely large, they are gentle and compassionate.
 However, due to many factors, these animals are at risk of being lost forever.

 Many people ask us, how can we help save elephants?
 We tell elephant lovers that it starts by educating themselves and others about the importance of elephant conservation.
 Check out these spooky African elephant facts about why elephants are in danger.

-A 100 of African elephants killed each day!
+More than 100 elephants are killed each day.

-One of the reasons behind this is the lack of breeding bulls in captivity which has led to a decrease in genetic diversity.
-Plus, researchers have also found a reduction in infertility rates have increased over the seven years.
-Scientists have discovered it could be to an ovarian cycle disruption in elephants that are captivity.
+On top of that, researchers have also found an increase in infertility rates for elephant cows.
+Experts believe rising infertility rates could be due to an ovarian cycle disruption in elephants that are in captivity.
 One cause could be due to their lack of exercise or diets that zoos need to reexamine.